 - Let them cool before glazing.
 If you opt to glaze the donuts, make sure they have cooled completely, or else the frosting will seep off.

-You can store blueberry baked donuts at room temperature, provided you intend to eat them within 2 days.
+To store: You can keep leftovers at room temperature, provided you intend to eat them within 2 days.
 Keeping them out any longer will see the donuts begin to get soggy.

-These donuts though, e best stored in the refrigerator and will keep well for up to 5 days.
-Ensure the donuts are in a sealed container or well covered.
+These donuts though, are best stored in the refrigerator and will keep well for up to 5 days, covered.

 More donut recipes to try